 Combat System

 Players and enemies both have a pool of health and energy.
 Combat in this game works by players using attacks to remove the HP of the enemy.
-Every attack that hits an enemy puts them in hitstun depending on the type of attack. if the player is in hit stun for over 2 seconds then the player will be granted invulnerability for a few seconds, This is done by removing having a Boolean called invulnerability that triggers if hitstun is greater than 2 seconds, Once this triggers no attacks will work on the player and once invulnerability time is over it will be set to false.
-This is to prevent the player from being stuck in hitstun forever, enemies will not be granted with invulnerability (refer to the enemy types for their attacks) The player performs an attack through buttons presses, refer to the table for the control list.
+Every attack that hits an enemy puts them in hit-stun depending on the type of attack.
+For example, if the player is in hitstun for over two seconds then the player will be granted invulnerability for a few seconds.
+This is done by removing having a Boolean called invulnerability that triggers if hit-stun is greater than two second.
+Once this triggers no attacks will work on the player and once invulnerability time is over it will be set to false.
+This is to prevent the player from being stuck in hit-stun forever, enemies will not be granted with invulnerability (refer to the enemy types for their attacks) The player performs an attack through buttons presses, refer to the table for the control list.
 A combo is when an attack that hits an enemy before they are out of hitstun.
 The hitboxes should attempt to cover the model of the attack.

-They are generally boxshaped because they fit the shape of the model better than circle collider, Box collider will also allow models to stand on the ground easier, The only enemy that his a circle collider is the rolling dude.
+They are generally box-shaped because they fit the shape of the model better than circle collider.
+Box collider will also allow models to stand on the ground easier.
+The only enemy that fits the circle collider is the rolling dude.
 A player avoids damage by avoiding enemy hitboxes.
 Specials attacks are moves that require energy.
 At the moment shooting and dash attack are the only implemented special attack.
 Shooting in the game is meant to do low damage but stun the opponent allowing the player to move in and go for a combo attack.
-Shooting will cost energy limiting the amount a player can shoot and discouraging a play style of playing safe and far and only shooting.
+Shooting will cost energy limiting the amount a player can shoot and discourage a play style of playing safe and far and only shooting.
 When the player hits the enemy with a normal attack (Strong or Combo) he will recover an amount of energy back.
 This is to encourage the player to use both ranged and melee combat asides only ranged.
 A hit registers in the middle of the attack animation after the windup.

-Damage is calculated by a function: enemy health -= damageOfMove+playerAttack.
+Damage is calculated by a function: enemy health = enemy health – damageOfMove + playerAttack.
+Note: enemy health is initially set to 100.